 4) Traveling and vacation information

 Vacation information posted to Facebook can invite thieves to your home.
-Many people post their vacation information to Facebook for impressing their friends.
-Some go a step ahead and keep open their house address or phone on profile.
-If you post saying you and your family will go to Hawaii for a week, you are broadcasting that no one will be there in your house.
+Many people post their vacation information to Facebook to impress their friends.
+Some go a step further and leave their house address or phone number visible on their profile.
+If you post saying you and your family will go to Hawaii for a week, you are broadcasting that no one will be at your house.
 It serves as a welcome note to thieves.

 5) Financial Information

 Why would you want to post your credit or debit card details to Facebook?!
-I have seen people sharing their credit card images to Facebook.
-Such acts give away your card number, card expiry date, and name on the card.
+I have seen people sharing images of their credit cards on Facebook.
+Such acts reveal your card number, card expiry date, and the name on the card.

 Don’t share bank details on Facebook.
-If it is extremely needed, communicate such information through a PM or email.
+If it is absolutely necessary, communicate this information via a PM or email.
 But remember that sharing the PIN may prove disastrous.
 Also, remember that bank people calling or chatting with you will not ask for your PIN or such sensitive information.

 6) Information used for account recovery

-Among other things you should not post to Facebook are information used for online verification: Your mother’s maiden name, name of your first pet, the school you went as a child, and information that is used to recover accounts that are broken.
+Among other things, you should not post to Facebook, information used for online verification: Your mother’s maiden name, the name of your first pet, the school you attended as a child, and information that is used to recover accounts that are broken.
 If you have clicked on Forgot Password on any site, the site may ask you to provide such secret information before it resets your password or allows you to continue with whatever you were doing.
 It is obvious that such information can help you in losing your online accounts so don’t do it.

 7) Location on Facebook, Instagram, etc.